MHubAI/documentation/documentation/mhub/run_mhub.md

 ## MHub CLI

 When you run an MHub workflow, you can specify various CLI commands.
 CLI arguments are passed *after* the image name in the docker run command.
-You can fins a full list of commands by passing the `--help` argument, e.g. `docker run --rm --entrypoint mhub.run mhubai/base:latest --help`.
+You can find a full list of commands by passing the `--help` argument, e.g. `docker run --rm --entrypoint mhub.run mhubai/base:latest --help`.

 ### Specify the Workflow